MiniXC/typst-projects/thesis/chapters/02_modeling.typ

 $ p(bold(pi)|bold(X)) = product_(t=1)^T p(pi_t | bold(X)) $

 The CTC loss is the negative log-likelihood of this total probability, $cal(L)_("CTC") = -log p(bold(Y)|bold(X))$, which is calculated efficiently using dynamic programming.
 By maximizing the summed probability of all valid paths, the CTC objective implicitly minimizes the probability of all other label sequences, making it an inherently discriminative training criterion.

+==== Pretrain-finetune approach

+In recent #abbr.a[ASR] works, #abbr.a[SSL] is frequently employed, where a model is first pre-trained on a task like predicting masked portions of the speech.
+The resulting model is then fine-tuned with an additional "head" for the desired task and objective, most commonly #abbr.a[CTC].
+See @06_ssl for more details.

+#inline-note[This is the only chapter with background only, is that ok?]

+#inline-note[TODO: Add some notes on WER, CER to set up WERR in the next chapter?]